-where, $\mathcal{F}_{i'}(\xi_\alpha , \dot \xi_\beta)$ can be interpreted as the modification term of the Newton's second law.
+where, $\mathcal{F}_{i}(\xi_\alpha , \dot \xi_\beta)$ can be interpreted as the modification term of the Newton's second law.

-Let`s start studying this modification in details.
-As we mentioned before, due to the amendments which are imposed by Dirac brackets ascribed to second-class constraints, the equations of motions shall surely include some corrections.
-Thus, for the equations of motions we have,
+Let`s start studying this modification in detail.
+As we mentioned before, due to the amendments which are imposed by Dirac brackets ascribed to second-class constraints, equations of motion shall surely include some corrections.
+Thus, for equations of motion we have,

-Calculating the explicit relation of acceleration, i.e. $\ddot x_{i'}$, we arrive to
+Calculating the explicit relation of acceleration, i.e. $\ddot x_{i}$, we arrive to